CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsMPCWalletsApi();
 const opts = {
   'projectId': "f47ac10b-58cc-4372-a567-0e02b2c3d479" // String | The project ID, which you can retrieve by calling [List all projects](/v2/api-references/wallets--mpc-wallets/list-all-projects).
+This parameter is applicable to MPC Wallets only.
 };
 apiInstance.listMpcVault(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);